 Yes, you can.
 You are able to live in Switzerland without having a job only for a certain amount of days.
 For more specific information, you should contact your immigration office.

-Can Foreigners Live In Switzerland?
+Can Expats Live In Switzerland?

 Switzerland has been one of the favourite hot spots for expats.
 As long as you have a residency permit, you can live and even buy a house in Switzerland.